stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 remains frozen this way, and the next PoX anchor block is mined, then the Stacks blockchain halts.

-### System Recovery from Frozen Peg
+### System Recovery from Frozen Wallet

-In the event that the BTC gets "stuck" and Stackers are unable to access it, the system will support a variation of a peg-in transaction called a _donation_.
+In the event that the BTC gets "stuck" and Stackers are unable to access it, the system will support a variation of a deposit transaction called a _donation_.
-The only difference between a peg-in and a donation is that the donation does not materialize sBTC.
-It merely gives Stackers some BTC with which to fulfill peg-outs.
+The only difference between a deposit and a donation is that the donation does not materialize sBTC.
+It merely gives Stackers some BTC with which to fulfill withdraws.
 This feature is meant to enable Stackers to recover lost BTC and unfreeze the system, should the need ever arise.

 ## Initial Capital Limits

 This SIP proposes that the total amount of sBTC accepted into this system is capped by a limit in the `.sbtc` contract.
-The `.sbtc` contract will refuse to admit a peg-in if it would exceed this limit.
+The `.sbtc` contract will refuse to admit a deposit if it would exceed this limit.
 This limit can be increased (but not decreased) by Stacker vote, and it would start at a default value of 100 BTC.

 The reason for the limit is to allow the system to be stress-tested while minimizing risk to users in the early days.
-Once Stackers are comfortable with maintaining the peg and running signer daemons to manage the sBTC wallet, they can increase this limit.
+Once Stackers are comfortable with maintaining the wallet and running signer daemons to manage the sBTC wallet, they can increase this limit.
 They would remove it by simply setting the limit to 21 million BTC.